pavelsavara/jsco/README.md

 ### stretch goals
 - generator of typeScript for imports/exports and their arguments
 - loading WASI preview 2 polyfill would be amazing stretch goal.
-I have no idea how to.
+I have no idea how to. there is `@bytecodealliance/preview2-shim` npm package.

 ## Why
 - as a hackathon week project: https://hackbox.microsoft.com/hackathons/hackathon2023/project/32678